 Oh, the Sundays!

 Traditionally Lent doesn’t include Sundays, as they are celebration days.
 You’ll see this if you count the days from Ash Wednesday to Easter Sunday.
 And now you’ll be scoffing chocolate or using Facebook or whatever you’ve given up for Lent all day Sundays LOL!

-This year the stickers are 50% larger and fill an A4 sheet (instead of an A5 one last year) AND there’s FOUR extra stickers for Easter Sunday, which I’m hoping will help give an extra bit of momentum to get through to the day!
+This year the stickers are 50% larger and fill an A4 sheet (instead of an A5 one last year) AND there are FOUR extra stickers for Easter Sunday, which I’m hoping will help give an extra bit of momentum to get through to the day!

-Because there’s no stickers or story to read on Sunday, I’ve suggested you can use it as a day to catch up (we always get ‘behind!) and to reflect on the story.
-I’ve given some ‘I wonder’ questions which will hopefully make this easy.
+Because there are no stickers or stories to read on Sunday, I’ve suggested you can use it as a day to catch up (we always get ‘behind!) and to reflect on the story.
+I’ve given some ‘I wonder’ questions to make this easy.

-I’ve included stories from Mark’s gospel, including some teaching, some healing another miracle (walking on water), something including children and a story featuring a women’s relationship with Jesus, as these can get missed out easily and if nothing else, my girls (age 9 and 10) will definitely notice!
+I’ve included stories from Mark’s gospel, including some teaching, some healing, a miracle (walking on water), something including children and a story featuring a women’s relationship with Jesus, as these can get missed out easily and if nothing else, my girls (age 9 and 10) will definitely notice!

 The last element I made was the Sticker guide postcard.
 The stickers are numbers and they match the numbered boxes on the calendar, but I know it can get a bit confusing, especially if you, like us, miss a few days.
 And there’s all the missing out Sundays business!
 So to make it easy (for me as well!)
 I’ve made a little calendar postcard with all the dates on and the number sticker and story section for each day.